 Department expense report reviewers should not approve expense reports requesting reimbursement for supplies noted above.
 Health and safety items such as hand soap or other cleaning supplies usually purchased during the course of normal, routine work are still allowed.
 However, units are strongly encouraged not to purchase items that are not needed or essential to their operations.

 For additional questions related to safety supplies and equipment needs please contact SEERM at email@example.com.
 All purchasing related questions should be directed to the Purchasing Department at firstname.lastname@example.org.

-Supplies should be purchased from their current sources following existing procedures, except for office supplies.
-Until further notice, units may order most essential office supplies through their Amazon Business Account without sending in a waiver request (these items are typically ordered through The Supply Room).
-These and most other purchases can be made by your Mason P-Card and shipped to an alternate location when approved by your supervisor.
+Supplies should be purchased from their current sources following existing procedures.
+Units may order most essential office supplies and pay with a Mason P-Card through their Amazon Business Account or through The Supply Room (eVA).
+A waiver in no longer required when using Amazon Business or The Supply Room.
+Remote work supplies may be shipped to an alternate location when approved by the unit.
 In circumstances where orders cannot be placed on a P-Card, and an alternative address is necessary, units can request to have an address changed in eVA by sending a request to email@example.com.
 Please do not purchase items with personal funds and seek reimbursement.

-Generally, home office equipment should not be funded by state funds (i.e., standing desks, office chairs, lamps).
+Generally, equipment and supplies used to set up a home or remote office location should not be funded by state funds (i.e., standing desks, office chairs, lamps).
 If an accommodation is needed, please see guidance at https://diversity.gmu.edu/employee-accommodations.

 - Limited quantities of consumable items- pens, pencils, toner, paper

 - Computer hardware that is essential to provide business continuity and will be able to be used in your department on an ongoing basis.
 Please order through Dell, Patriot Tech (Barnes and Noble) or CDW

 - Microphones, webcams or headphones (standard and economical)